dssg/411-on-311/README.md

 ### Predictive Model
 The code that implements our predictive models is contained in the folder `analysis/prediction`.
 Two types of models have been developed, assuming either a **Bayesian** perspective or a **frequentist** one.

-## The Data: 311 service requests and census data
-We used the main data sources:

-1. Open 311 data from the City of Chicago [open data portal](http://data.cityofchicago.org).
-The City publishes to most popular service requests as open data, but only for the last few years.
-2. A database of 311 requests obtained from Chapin Hall.
-This dataset is an extract of the City's 311 system - it contains every service request type (there are hundreds) and goes back to when the 311 system was launched in 1999.
-3. 2010 Census and ACS (American Community Survey) data.

 ## Team
 [![311 team](http://dssg.io/img/people/teams/311.png)](http://dssg.io/people)